Leave your camera off at stand-ups

 Ever-present screen sharing

 So, it’s time for the stand-up.
-You join the call, say "hi" to each other, and after a few minutes of small talk, someone tells you to get started.
+You join the call, say "hi" to each other, and after a few minutes of small talk, someone asks you to get started.
 One of you share their screen and go through the agenda.
 And that’s where cameras fail (already).

 So if everybody’s focused on a single screen, why bother with the cameras?
 No one notices each others’ faces anyway because they pay attention to what’s happening on the screen that’s being shared.
 On top of that, some software hides the camera views altogether when in screen sharing mode.